Female tiger sharks migrate from Northwestern to Main Hawaiian Islands during fall pupping season

 Papastamatiou thinks there is a more likely connection to pupping, with female sharks swimming down to preferred nursery sites in the Main Hawaiian Islands.
 The Main Hawaiian Islands may offer different foods, protection from ocean waves, or some other, unknown factor.

 Papastamatiou is careful to distinguish between what he knows and what he can only hypothesize based on the patterns of shark location data and shark natural history.
-He knows that one quarter of the mature females are moving to the main isles at the time baby sharks turn up in fishing nets, and research confirms pupping is known to occur.
+He knows that one quarter of the mature females are moving to the main isles at the time when pupping is known to occur.
 He knows tiger shark females mostly likely pup every three years, so only one third are pregnant in the Fall.

 Papastamatiou and colleagues tracked more than 100 tiger sharks over the course of 7 years by tagging each animal with a transmitter that emitted high frequency sound in a unique code.
 When the sharks swam within range of one of 143 underwater “listening stations” arrayed throughout the islands and atolls of the Hawaiian Archipelago, the station made a record of time, date, and the identity of the shark.
 The tags last for a minimum of 3 years.